secariolabs/secariolabs.github.io/pages/defence.md

   items:
     - title: Attack detection and incident response from a single source
       text: |-
-        Our experts monitor devices such as laptops and servers, analyzing suspicious events and raising alarms during attacks.
+        Our experts monitor devices such as laptops and servers, analysing suspicious events and raising alarms during attacks.
 We promptly implement necessary defensive measures.
-This service includes our full Incident Response capabilities, guaranteeing support within specified response times for attack defense and incident management.
+This service includes our full Incident Response capabilities, guaranteeing support within specified response times for attack defence and incident management.
       image:
         path: /assets/images/coverage-lifecycle.png
         alt_text: ""